Understanding Retirement Assets in an Oregon Divorce

 Distinguishing Separate from Marital Property

-Under Oregon law, property acquired by either spouse during the marriage is generally considered marital property and is subject to division upon divorce (Or.
+Under Oregon law, property acquired by either spouse during the marriage is generally classified as marital property and subject to division upon divorce (Or.
 Rev. Stat. § 107.105).
-However, certain exceptions exist for separate property—assets obtained prior to marriage or through inheritance or gift—which typically remain with the original owner.
-During divorce proceedings, each party must disclose their respective assets.
-The court then determines whether retirement accounts qualify as separate or marital property based on factors such as acquisition timing and contribution sources.
+However, certain exceptions apply to separate property—assets obtained before marriage or through inheritance or gifts—which usually remain with the original owner.
+During divorce proceedings, each party must reveal their respective assets.
+The court then decides whether retirement accounts are considered separate or marital property based on factors like when they were acquired and how contributions were made.

 Equitable Distribution: A Fair but Not Equal Approach

 Oregon follows the principle of equitable distribution when dividing marital property (Or.
 Rev. Stat. § 107.105).
-This means that while division aims to be fair, it may not necessarily result in an equal split between spouses.
-The court evaluates several factors when deciding on asset distribution, including:
+This means that, while the division aims to be fair, it may not necessarily result in an equal split between spouses.
+The court considers several factors when deciding on asset distribution, including:

 - Each spouse's economic circumstances;